Play idea: Blocks – Poro rākau

 Ideas for equipment

-- home-made blocks made out of different sized boxes (stuffed with paper and taped down or covered with several layers of papier mâché for strength)
+- home-made blocks made out of different sized boxes (stuffed with paper and taped down or covered with several layers of paper mâché for strength)

 - sets of coloured blocks